HPInc/testcad/docs/index.md

 testCAD has been developed with [Open Source Qt](https://www.qt.io/download) and it is distributed under the [MIT License](https://choosealicense.com/licenses/mit/).

-You are invited to collaborate with our project !
+You are invited to collaborate with our project, access our project [here !](https://github.com/bladimirhm/testcad)

 ![Branching](https://guides.github.com/activities/hello-world/branching.png)